Pranithaadari/Legal-AI-App/README.md

 Quantifies risks by assigning a "risk score" based on the analysis of clauses, compliance requirements, and liability.

+**Steps:**

+**1.Clone the Repository**

+git clone  <repository-url>

+cd <repository-directory>

+**2.Install Dependencies**

+Install the required Python libraries using pip:

+pip install -r requirements.txt

+**3.Configure API Keys**

+1.**Google sheet APIs**:Allows developers to programmatically read, write, and manage Google Sheets data, enabling seamless integration with applications and automated workflows.

+2.**Gmail Alert**:Notifies users of new emails, updates, or security events directly via pop-ups, notifications, or linked devices.

+**Steps:**
+1.**Google Sheet APIs**:
+-Sign in to the Google cloud console.
+-Obtain those API keys and google sheet id
+-Then apply them to project.ipynb
+**2.Gmail Alert:**
+-sign in to the google app passwords
+-it will generate one-time code
+-then apply them in the project.ipynb

+**4.Develop an app**
+-Develop an app using the streamlit framework

+**5.Run the Application:**

+Run the Streamlit app
+ streamlit run app.py

+**Project Files:**

+app.py:Main Application script
+CSV file:Sample data for risk analysis and recommendations project.ipynb:List of dependencies and the document analysis and their recommendations

 **Outcomes:**

 1.Document Parsing and Contextual Summarization Engine